 The value of archaeology derives, in large part, from the meaning that different people give to it.
 But who are archaeology’s audiences?
 How and why do they get involved?
 And what meanings are they attributing to the archaeological record and the work of archaeologists?

-In the first part the session we will look at the availability of audience data for archaeology within and beyond England, how it’s being collected and analysed, and what these data currently tell us about interested communities.
+In the first part of each session we will look at the availability of audience data for archaeology within and beyond England, how it’s being collected and analysed, and what these data currently tell us about interested communities.

-The second half of the session will consider the ways that different approaches to working with individuals can pose barriers to participation in archaeology.
+The second half of each session will be more interactive, considering the ways that different approaches to working with individuals can pose barriers to participation in archaeology.
 We will explore design strategies that can maximise inclusion and access for specific demographics.

-The session will be recorded for those who wish to watch it again or who may not be able to join on the day.
+The first part of each session will be recorded for those who wish to watch it again or who may not be able to join on the day.